 Clemson University implements the Independence of Degrees rule except for the Dual Master's Degrees and Certificate Programs.
 If admitted to the graduate-level program at the Mechanical Engineering Department, students can utilize their credits previously earned for the certificate credentials in Mechanical Engineering towards their ME masters' or ME Ph.D. degree requirements.
 Please refer to the Clemson University Graduate School Policies & Procedures for details.
+However, current MS and PhD students in Mechanical Engineering cannot double count credits and earn graduate certificate in ME while working on their degree completing.
+Current ME students are allowed and encouraged to utilize some of their non-ME elective course requirements towards the graduation certificate completion from other CECAS departments.

-The Mechanical Engineering Department offers the following three graduate certificate programs designed to assist industry professionals and current students chart their career paths in the industry.
+The Mechanical Engineering Department offers the following three graduate certificate programs designed to assist industry professionals and current non-ME students chart their career paths in the industry.

 Students and professionals can pursue certificates in advanced manufacturing processes, autonomous & robotic systems, and applied computational mechanical engineering.
 Students who prefer in-person learning or an online experience that fits their busy schedule can pursue their educational goals with a graduate certificate from the Mechanical Engineering department.
 Certificates may be completed in-person or 100% online.
 Students completing a certificate online have the option to participate in synchronous class sessions or view materials asynchronously.